 }

-Diarkis's HTTP server will automatically decode the request body into req.JSONBody if the request content type is application/json.
-Note that the JSON body must describe an object in order to work.
+Diarkis's HTTP server automatically decodes the request body into req.JSONBody when the ContentType of the request is application/json.
+Note that an object must be described to store in the JSON Body.